sarahforzley/universal-docs/getting-started/docker.md

 #### Removing a Container

-The following command stops a container named `PSU`
+The following command stops a container named `PSU`:

 ```
 docker rm PSU
 ```

-The `--force` flag can be used to remove a running container
+The `--force` flag can remove a running container:

 ```
 docker rm --force PSU